Nonlinear variations in axisymmetric accretion: The mathematical model of the flow

-In the stationary phase portrait of the flow, criticality is obtained when the bulk flow velocity matches the speed with which an acoustic wave can propagate through the moving compressible fluid.
-In the case of an inviscid, polytropic, rotational flow, this speed is not exactly given by the sonic condition, but differs slightly from it by a constant numerical factor, $\sqrt{2}(\gamma +1)^{-1/2}$, due to the geometry of the flow~\citep{ray03a,crd06,rbcqg07,rnr09,nard12}.
-For the conserved and inviscid flow, the critical points are either saddle points, through which open solutions may pass, or they are centre-type points, around which the stationary solutions will form closed trajectories~\citep{crd06}.
-Depending on the global nature of the phase portrait, the solutions which pass through the saddle points can be either homoclinic or heteroclinic~\citep{c89,das02,dpm03}.
-The number of critical points that may be obtained, depends on the choice of the potential, $\Phi(r)$.
-For the simple Newtonian potential, only two critical points result~\citep{ray03a}, one a centre-type point and the other a saddle point.
-On the other hand, in studies of axisymmetric accretion on to a black hole, it is an expedient practice to employ a pseudo-Newtonian potential to drive the flow.
-In that case, the number of critical points will exceed two, and going by the nature of critical points~\citep{js99}, it happens that there will be multiple saddle points.
-This can have a significant bearing on the way a fluid element may reach the accretor, after having started from an outer boundary point.
+Imposing various boundary conditions on the stationary integral solutions results in various classes of flow~\citep{c89,das02,dpm03}.
+Of these, the one of practical interest obeys the boundary conditions, $v \longrightarrow 0$ as $r \longrightarrow {\infty}$ (the outer boundary condition) and $v>c_{\mathrm s}$ at small values of $r$.
+The inner boundary condition naturally suggests itself when it comes to accretion onto a black hole, for which, the final infall across the event horizon must be highly supersonic~\citep{nt73,shateu83,lt80}.
+So an open solution that starts with a very low velocity far away from the accretor, but has to allow a fluid element to reach the accretor with supersonic speeds, must pass through a saddle point, where the flow becomes critical.
+When the stationary flow attains criticality, the bulk flow velocity matches the speed with which an acoustic wave can propagate through the moving compressible fluid.
+In the case of a polytropic and axisymmetric rotational flow, this speed is not exactly given by the sonic condition, but differs slightly from it by a constant numerical factor, $\sqrt{2}(\gamma +1)^{-1/2}$, due to the geometry of the flow~\citep{ray03a,crd06,rbcqg07,rnr09,nard12}.
+For a conserved flow, the critical points are either saddle points, through which open solutions pass, or they are centre-type points, around which the stationary solutions form closed trajectories~\citep{crd06}.
+The solutions that pass through the saddle points may be either homoclinic or heteroclinic~\citep{c89,das02,dpm03}.
+The number of critical points depends on the choice of the potential, $\Phi(r)$.
+For the simple Newtonian potential, only two critical points result~\citep{ray03a,rbcqg07}, one a centre-type point and the other a saddle point.
+In studies of axisymmetric accretion onto a black hole, however, it is an expedient practice to employ a pseudo-Newtonian potential to drive the flow.
+In that case, the number of critical points exceeds two, and by the properties of critical points~\citep{js99}, there shall be multiple saddle points.
+Since open critical solutions, connecting the outer boundary of the flow to the event horizon of a black hole, have to pass through saddle points, an inflow process that is made to traverse all these saddle points is multi-critical~\citep{lt80,az81,bmc86, c89,skc90,yk95,par96,lyyy97, das02,bdw04,das04,abd06,dbd07}.
+In such a flow, a fluid element reaches the accretor after having travelled through more than one saddle point, and in between two successive saddle points, the flow suffers a shock~\citep{c89,nf89,skc90,yk95,lyyy97, das02,dpm03,abd06,dbd07}.
+It is at the discontinuity of a shock, that a solution is demoted from its super-critical state to a sub-critical one, following which, the solution has to regain super-criticality by travelling through another saddle point~\citep{c89,das02,dpm03}.